Your Responsibilities to Ensure a Correct and Timely Payment

 |Summer||9+ credits||7 – 8 credits||5 – 6 credits||3 – 4 credits|

-Chapter 33, Post 9/11 GI Bill students enrolled less than ½ time will only receive funds for the cost of tuition and fees.
+*Chapter 33, Post 9/11 GI Bill students enrolled in 6 or less credits in Fall/Spring will only receive funds for the cost of tuition and fees.

 Submit All Transcripts from Military Training and Other Colleges and Review Transfer Equivalencies

 Prior to starting at CCV, you must supply the CCV Registrar’s Office with official copies of your military transcript and transcripts from any other colleges you’ve attended.